elixir-cloud-aai/foca/README.md

     enabled: True
 ```

-> This config specify the auth params including `algorithms`,
-> `validation_methods` and `validation_checks`.
-The allowed enum values are
-> mentioned under the [`security`][docs-models-security] docs.
-Further the
-> `CORS` enable support can also be set at the config level.

-#### Writing Server Configuration

-For example, if you want to register a given server environment for your
+> In this example, the validation of JWT Bearer tokens would make use of the
+> `RS256` algorithm, would not allow expired tokens and would grant access to
+> a protected endpoint if `any` of the two listed validation methods (via the
+> identity provider's `/userinfo` endpoint or its JSON Web Key (JWK) public
+> key.
+Furthermore, CORS would be enabled for this application.
+>
+> Cf. the [API model][docs-models-security] for further options and details.

+### Configuring the server

+FOCA allows you to pass certain basic configuration options to your Flask
-application, your configuration file must include the top-level `server`
+application.
+To modify defaults, include the top-level `server` keyword section
-keyword section, e.g.:
+in your app configuration file:

 ```yaml
 server: